alexkolodko/bash-resize-by-short-size/README.md

-# resize-by-short-size
+# Bash scripts
-Resizer by short size with imagemagick.
+1. Resizer by short size with imagemagick.
+2. Renamer
+3. PDFexport with rename